Entanglement of midspectrum eigenstates of chaotic many-body systems: Reasons for deviation from random ensembles: Rainbow shape implies departure

-\emph{Rainbow shape implies departure} -- The orthogonality mechanism has the following implication.
+The orthogonality mechanism has the following implication.
 If the EE versus eigenenergy plot is rainbow- or arch-shaped, then the correlations in spectral-edge eigenstates which cause those to have low entanglement will affect the mid-spectrum eigenstates by orthogonality, causing the mid-spectrum eigenstates to depart from Gaussian randomness.
-In other words, a rainbow shape is necessarily accompanied by a departure in the mid-spectrum states.
+Thus, a rainbow shape is necessarily accompanied by a departure in the mid-spectrum states.

 We can thus trace back the departure for comb EE to the fact that the EE plot is rainbow-shaped for comb bipartitioning.
 Unlike block partitioning, there is now no parametric argument ($\sim{L^0}$ vs $\sim{L^1}$) for the rainbow shape, as the spectral edge EE now scales as $\sim{L}$ (the scaling of the boundary between partitions), the same as the mid-spectrum EE.
 A general argument for the rainbow shape is that, because the low-/high-energy states are more constrained (less like random states) compared to mid-spectrum eigenstates, the EE at spectral edges has to be farther from the Page value compared to mid-spectrum EE.
 However, this is not obviously related to the spatial structure of correlations.
 In fact, in a model without spatial locality, where all eigenstates have volume-law scaling, the EE is found to also have a rainbow structure \cite{Balents_SYK_entanglement_PRB2018}.
 According to the picture presented above, orthogonality should then force a departure of the mid-spectrum EE; indeed this is observed \cite{Balents_SYK_entanglement_PRB2018}.